apache/incubator-stormcrawler/RELEASING.md

 #### Create a VOTE Thread

+The VOTE process is two-fold:

+- (1) Create a community vote on dev@stormcrawler.apache.org
+- (2) If this vote is successful, the actual vote can be started on general@incubator.apache.org

-- Notify the developer mailing list **and** the general incubator list of a new version vote.
-Be sure to replace all values in `[]` with the appropriate values.
+- Be sure to replace all values in `[]` with the appropriate values.

 ```bash
 Message Subject: [VOTE] Apache StormCrawler (Incubating) [version] Release Candidate